Overview

 Four types of prostatitis are commonly known as:

-• Acute bacterial prostatitis: Acute prostatitis results from bacterial infection.
+- Acute bacterial prostatitis: Acute prostatitis results from bacterial infection.
 Treatment with antibiotics is necessary for the management of acute bacterial prostatitis.
-Acute refers to the sudden onset and cause severe symptoms.

-• Chronic bacterial prostatitis: Chronic or recurrent bacterial prostatitis, which typically presents with milder symptoms.
-Treatment may take longer and symptoms may appear gradually.
+- Chronic bacterial prostatitis: Chronic or recurrent bacterial prostatitis, which typically presents with milder symptoms.
+Symptoms may appear gradually and treatment may take longer.

 Symptoms